 Set upon a sprawling 22 hectares (54 acres), Four Seasons Resort Bora Bora is a cultural paradise, a resort that blends the relaxation and tranquility of the South Pacific with the invigorating Polynesian arts.
-Opened in September 2008, guests can lose themselves in the deep serenity of the location, immerse themselves in the customs and traditions of local culture, or set off on one the island’s many adventures, from outrigger canoeing to deep-sea fishing to inland safaris —creating an unforgettable experience.
+Opened in September 2008, guests can lose themselves in the location’s deep serenity, immerse themselves in the customs and traditions of local culture, or set off on one of the island’s many adventures, from outrigger canoeing to deep-sea fishing to inland safaris —creating an unforgettable experience.

 The Resort offers 100 overwater bungalows and seven beachfront villas, all designed with thatched roofs and decorated with indigenous artwork.
-Special open-air dining, from private Oceanside dinners to Tahitian beach parties with musicians and firedancers complements four restaurants, offering a vast selection of creative culinary experiences, from Polynesian to French to traditional favorites.
+From private Oceanside dinners to Tahitian beach parties with musicians and fire dancers, special open-air dining complements four restaurants, offering a vast selection of creative culinary experiences, from Polynesian to French to traditional favorites.

-Traditional thatched-leaf roofs adorn every building at the Resort, made from the leaves of the indigenous pandanus tree.
+Traditional thatched-leaf roofs adorn every building at the Resort, made from the indigenous pandanus tree’s leaves.
 The pandanus leaves overhang on all sides of each building for cover from the tropical sun.
 Inside, hardwood floors and walls are stained in a light palette that suggests driftwood or coral, while small lagoon windows fill the space with magical, turquoise-tinted sunlight as it reflects off the water.
-Each bungalow contains two flat-screen televisions, DVD/CD player and video-on-demand, an island rarity.
-All signature Four Seasons beds feature panoramic views of the lagoon, as do large soaking tubs, allowing guests to relax suspended above the lagoon.
-Large sundecks provide chaise lounges, a covered dining area, a ladder to the water below and a rinsing shower.
+Each bungalow contains two flat-screen televisions, DVD/CD player, and video-on-demand, an island rarity.
+All signature Four Seasons beds feature the lagoon’s panoramic views, as do large soaking tubs, allowing guests to relax suspended above the lagoon.
+Large sundecks provide chaise lounges, a covered dining area, a ladder to the water below, and a rinsing shower.

-Each of the Resort’s 100 overwater bungalows measure over 100 square meters (1,100 square feet), and offer pullout sofas in the living areas to accommodate families.
+Each of the Resort’s 100 overwater bungalows measures over 100 square meters (1,100 square feet) and offer pullout sofas in the living areas to accommodate families.
 Seven spectacular beachfront villas are also available, catering to families or larger parties.

 Otemanu Overwater Bungalow with Plunge Pool — The outermost bungalows at the very end of the Resort’s four piers offer 147 square meters (1,576 square feet) of living space and unobstructed views of verdant, majestic Mount Otemanu, whether from the spacious interior living area or the teak chaises lounges on the extended deck.
 Each suite features dining space for four people, whether indoors or beneath a pandanus-thatched outdoor pavilion, highlighted by an infinity-edged plunge pool.
 The Resort’s seven beachfront villas provide the utmost in privacy, and are ideal for families or those seeking more in the way of seclusion.
 Polynesian artwork accents large living spaces, while panoramic views over private pools and hot tub lead directly to the lagoon.
 Two and three bedroom villas offer large dining areas, both indoors and out, as well as outdoor showers and added services and amenities.